learnk8s/learnk8s.io/src/terraformAks/content.md

 Even if you can reach the cluster now, you don't have an Ingress controller to route the traffic to the pods.

-## Installing an Ingress
+## Installing an Ingress controller

-In Kubernetes, the Ingress is that component in charge of routing the traffic from outside the cluster to your Pods.
+In Kubernetes, the Ingress controller is that component in charge of routing the traffic from outside the cluster to your Pods.

 You could think about the Ingress as a reverse proxy.